General Terms and Conditions

 Article 3 – Applicability

-These general terms and conditions apply to every offer by the entrepreneur and to every distance agreement concluded between the entrepreneur and the consumer.
+1. These general terms and conditions apply to every offer from the entrepreneur and to every distance contract and order concluded between the entrepreneur and the consumer.

-Before the distance agreement is concluded, the text of these general terms and conditions will be made available to the consumer.
-If this is not reasonably possible, the entrepreneur will indicate, before the agreement is concluded, how the general terms and conditions can be inspected and that they will be sent free of charge upon request.
+2. Before the distance contract is concluded, the text of these general terms and conditions shall be made available to the consumer.
+If this is not reasonably possible, the entrepreneur shall indicate, before the distance contract is concluded, where the general terms and conditions can be inspected and that they will be sent to the consumer free of charge upon request.

-If the distance agreement is concluded electronically, the text of these general terms and conditions can be made available to the consumer electronically in such a way that it can be easily stored by the consumer on a durable data carrier.
-If this is not reasonably possible, the entrepreneur will indicate where the terms and conditions can be accessed electronically and that they will be sent to the consumer electronically or otherwise free of charge.
+3. If the distance contract is concluded electronically, the text of these terms and conditions may, by way of deviation from the previous paragraph, be provided to the consumer electronically in such a way that the consumer can easily store them on a durable data carrier.
+If this is not reasonably possible, the entrepreneur shall indicate where these terms can be viewed electronically and that they will be sent electronically or otherwise free of charge at the consumer’s request.

-If, in addition to these general terms and conditions, specific product or service conditions also apply, the second and third paragraphs shall apply accordingly and the consumer may always invoke the applicable provision that is most favorable to them in the event of conflicting conditions.
+4. If specific product or service conditions also apply, the second and third paragraphs shall apply accordingly, and the consumer may always rely on the provision that is most favourable to them in the event of conflicting conditions.

-If one or more provisions of these general terms and conditions are at any time wholly or partially void or annulled, the remainder of the agreement and these terms will remain in force, and the void or annulled provision will be replaced by a provision that approximates the intent of the original as closely as possible.
+5. If one or more provisions of these general terms and conditions are at any time wholly or partially void or annulled, the remaining provisions of the agreement and these terms shall remain in force, and the relevant provision shall be replaced by mutual agreement in a way that most closely reflects the original intent.

-Situations not covered by these general terms and conditions shall be assessed in the spirit of these general terms and conditions.
+6. Situations not covered by these general terms and conditions must be assessed in the spirit of these terms.

-Uncertainties regarding the interpretation or content of one or more provisions should be interpreted in the spirit of these general terms and conditions.
+7. Ambiguities regarding the interpretation or content of one or more provisions shall likewise be interpreted in the spirit of these terms.

 Article 4 – The Offer

-If an offer has a limited duration or is subject to conditions, this will be explicitly stated in the offer.
+1. If an offer has a limited validity period or is made subject to conditions, this will be explicitly stated.

-The offer includes a complete and accurate description of the products and/or services offered.
-The description is sufficiently detailed to allow the consumer to make a proper assessment of the offer.
-If the entrepreneur uses images, these are a truthful representation of the products and/or services offered.
-Obvious mistakes or errors in the offer are not binding for the entrepreneur.
+3. The offer includes a complete and accurate description of the products and/or services offered.
+The description is sufficiently detailed to enable a proper evaluation by the consumer.
+Where the entrepreneur uses images, these are a truthful representation of the products and/or services offered.
+Obvious mistakes or errors in the offer do not bind the entrepreneur.

-All images and specifications in the offer are indicative and cannot give rise to compensation or termination of the agreement.
+4. All images, specifications, and data in the offer are indicative and cannot be a reason for compensation or termination of the contract.

-Images of products are a true representation of the products offered.
-The entrepreneur cannot guarantee that the colors displayed exactly match the actual colors of the products.
+Images of products are a faithful representation of the offered items; however, the entrepreneur cannot guarantee that the colours displayed exactly match the real product colours.

-Each offer contains information making it clear to the consumer what rights and obligations are associated with the acceptance of the offer.
-This includes:
+5. Each offer contains information making clear to the consumer their rights and obligations upon acceptance of the offer, in particular:

-• the method of payment, delivery, and execution of the agreement.
+– the method of payment, delivery, and execution.

 Article 5 – The Agreement

-The agreement is concluded, subject to the provisions of paragraph 4, at the moment the consumer accepts the offer and meets the associated conditions.
+1. The agreement is concluded, subject to paragraph 4, at the moment the consumer accepts the offer and fulfils the stated conditions.

-If the consumer has accepted the offer electronically, the entrepreneur shall immediately confirm receipt of the acceptance of the offer electronically.
-As long as this acceptance has not been confirmed by the entrepreneur, the consumer may dissolve the agreement.
+2. If the consumer accepts the offer electronically, the entrepreneur shall promptly confirm receipt of that acceptance electronically.
+As long as this receipt has not been confirmed, the consumer may dissolve the agreement.

-The entrepreneur may, within legal frameworks, assess whether the consumer can meet their payment obligations, as well as all facts and factors relevant to responsibly concluding a distance agreement.
-If, based on this investigation, the entrepreneur has good grounds not to enter into the agreement, they are entitled to refuse an order or application with reasons or to attach special conditions to the execution.
+4. The entrepreneur may, within legal limits, verify whether the consumer can meet their payment obligations, and investigate relevant facts and factors important for responsibly concluding the distance contract.
+If such investigation gives the entrepreneur good reason not to enter into the contract, they are entitled to refuse an order or attach special conditions to its execution.

-• the conditions and manner in which the consumer may exercise the right of withdrawal, or a clear statement regarding the exclusion of the right of withdrawal;
+– the conditions under which and the method by which the consumer may exercise the right of withdrawal, or a clear statement if the right of withdrawal does not apply;

-• the requirements for terminating the agreement if the agreement has a duration of more than one year or is indefinite.
+– the conditions for termination of the agreement if it is of more than one year or indefinite duration.

-In the case of a continuous transaction, the provision in the previous paragraph applies only to the first delivery.
+6. In the case of a long-term transaction, the previous paragraph applies only to the first delivery.

-Each agreement is concluded under the suspensive condition of sufficient availability of the relevant products.
+7. Every agreement is concluded under the suspensive condition of sufficient availability of the products concerned.

 Article 6 – Right of Withdrawal

-When purchasing products, the consumer has the right to dissolve the agreement without giving any reason within 14 days.
-This cooling-off period starts on the day after the product is received by the consumer or a representative previously designated by the consumer and made known to the entrepreneur.
+1. When purchasing products, the consumer has the right to dissolve the agreement without stating reasons within 30 days.
+The cooling-off period begins the day after receipt of the product by the consumer or a representative designated in advance and made known to the entrepreneur.

-During the cooling-off period, the consumer shall handle the product and packaging with care.
-They shall only unpack or use the product to the extent necessary to determine whether they wish to keep it.
-If they exercise their right of withdrawal, the consumer shall return the product with all delivered accessories and – if reasonably possible – in its original condition and packaging, in accordance with the reasonable and clear instructions provided by the entrepreneur.
+2. During this period, the consumer shall handle the product and packaging with care.
+They shall only unpack or use the product as far as necessary to assess whether they wish to keep it.
+If they exercise the right of withdrawal, the product shall be returned with all supplied accessories and – as far as reasonably possible – in its original condition and packaging, in accordance with the reasonable and clear instructions of the entrepreneur.

-Returns are only accepted after prior approval from the entrepreneur.
-The consumer must first contact info@loptimize.nl and may return the product only after receiving confirmation from the entrepreneur.
-Without prior approval, returned items may be sent to the wrong address, potentially causing delays or loss.
+3. Returns are only accepted after prior authorisation by the entrepreneur.
+The consumer must contact info@loptimize.nl before returning any item and may only return the product once the entrepreneur has confirmed the return.
+Without such approval, the item may arrive at an incorrect address, causing delay or loss.

-If the consumer does not notify the withdrawal within the aforementioned periods or does not return the product in time, the purchase is considered final.
+6. If the consumer fails to notify withdrawal or return the product within these time limits, the purchase becomes final.

 Article 7 – Costs in Case of Withdrawal

-If the consumer exercises their right of withdrawal, the costs for returning the product are at their own expense.
+1. If the consumer exercises their right of withdrawal, the return shipping costs shall be borne by the consumer.

-a. return the product via a carrier of their choice; or
+a. return the product using a carrier of their choice; or

-Returns are only accepted after prior approval from the entrepreneur.
-Without confirmation of return instructions, the product may be sent to the wrong address, resulting in delays or loss.
+4. Returns are accepted only with prior authorisation.
+Without confirmation of return instructions, the shipment may be sent to an incorrect address, causing delay or loss.
+The correct return address will be provided in the return confirmation by email.

-If the consumer has already paid an amount, the entrepreneur will refund this as soon as possible, but no later than 14 days after the cancellation of the agreement, provided the product has been received by the entrepreneur or the consumer has provided conclusive proof of return.
+5. If the consumer has already paid, the entrepreneur shall refund the amount as soon as possible, but no later than 14 days after termination of the agreement, provided the product has been received or the consumer has supplied conclusive proof of return.

-Any decrease in value of the returned product caused by use beyond what is necessary to establish its nature, characteristics, and functioning may be deducted from the refund.
+6. Any reduction in value resulting from handling the product beyond what is necessary to assess its nature and functioning may be deducted from the refund.

 Article 8 – Exclusion of the Right of Withdrawal

-Exclusion of the right of withdrawal is only possible if the entrepreneur has clearly stated this in the offer, or at least in time before the agreement is concluded.
+1. Exclusion of the right of withdrawal applies only if the entrepreneur has clearly stated this in the offer, or at least before concluding the contract.

 a.
-Glasses with custom-made lenses, including prescription and/or personalized coatings.
-These are made specifically for the consumer and are considered bespoke;
+Glasses with custom-made lenses, including prescription and/or individual coatings; these are made specifically for the consumer and therefore constitute bespoke products.

 b.
-Red light lamps or accessories that have been used on or against the skin, where the hygienic seal has been broken.
-For hygiene reasons, these products cannot be returned once opened and used;
+Red-light therapy lamps or accessories used on or against the skin where the seal has been broken; for hygiene reasons, such items cannot be returned once unpacked or used.

 c.
-Products that are returned damaged, incomplete, or not in their original condition may (partially) be excluded from a refund.
+Products returned damaged, incomplete or not in their original condition may be wholly or partly excluded from reimbursement.

-In all other cases, the right of withdrawal applies as long as the return meets the conditions in Articles 6 and 7.
+4. In all other cases, the right of withdrawal remains valid, provided the return complies with Articles 6 and 7.

 Article 9 – The Price

-During the validity period stated in the offer, the prices of the offered products and/or services will not be increased, except for price changes due to VAT rate adjustments.
+1. During the validity period stated in the offer, prices of the offered products and/or services will not be increased, except for changes resulting from alterations in VAT rates.

-All prices are subject to printing and typographical errors.
-No liability is accepted for the consequences of such errors.
-In the event of printing and typographical errors, the entrepreneur is not obliged to deliver the product at the incorrect price.
+4. All prices are subject to printing or typographical errors.
+No liability is accepted for such errors, and the entrepreneur is not obliged to deliver a product at an incorrect price.

 Article 10 – Conformity and Warranty

-The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications listed in the offer, reasonable requirements of reliability and/or usability, and existing legal provisions and/or government regulations on the date the agreement is concluded.
-If agreed, the entrepreneur also guarantees that the product is suitable for uses other than normal use.
+1. The entrepreneur guarantees that the products and/or services conform to the agreement, to the specifications stated in the offer, to reasonable standards of soundness and usability, and to legal requirements and/or government regulations existing on the date of contract conclusion.
+If agreed, the entrepreneur also guarantees that the product is suitable for use other than normal use.

-Any additional warranty provided by the entrepreneur, manufacturer, or importer does not limit the legal rights and claims the consumer may assert based on the agreement.
+4. A warranty provided by the entrepreneur, manufacturer or importer does not affect the consumer’s statutory rights under the agreement.

-Any defects or incorrectly delivered products must be reported in writing to the entrepreneur within 2 months of delivery.
+5. Any defects or incorrectly delivered products must be reported to the entrepreneur in writing within two months after delivery.

-The entrepreneur’s warranty period corresponds to the manufacturer’s warranty period.
-However, the entrepreneur is never responsible for the ultimate suitability of the products for each individual use by the consumer, nor for any advice regarding the use or application of the products.
+6. The entrepreneur’s warranty period is two years and equals the manufacturer’s warranty period.
+The entrepreneur is never responsible for the ultimate suitability of the products for every individual application by the consumer, nor for any advice regarding their use or application.

-• The consumer has repaired and/or modified the delivered products themselves or had them repaired and/or modified by third parties;
+– the consumer has repaired or modified the products themselves or had them repaired/modified by third parties;

-• The delivered products have been exposed to abnormal conditions or have otherwise been handled carelessly or contrary to the instructions of the entrepreneur or the packaging;
+– the products have been exposed to abnormal conditions, handled carelessly, or used contrary to the entrepreneur’s instructions or the packaging;

 Article 11 – Delivery and Execution

-The entrepreneur will take the utmost care in receiving and executing product orders and in assessing requests for the provision of services.
+1. The entrepreneur shall exercise the utmost care when receiving and executing orders and assessing requests for services.

-The delivery address is the address that the consumer has communicated to the company.
+2. The place of delivery is the address the consumer has provided to the company.

-Subject to what is stated in paragraph 4 of this article, the company will execute accepted orders with due speed but no later than 30 days, unless a longer delivery period has been agreed with the consumer.
-If delivery is delayed, or if an order cannot be fulfilled or can only be partially fulfilled, the consumer will be informed within 30 days after placing the order.
-In such cases, the consumer has the right to dissolve the agreement without costs.
-The consumer is not entitled to compensation.
+3. With due observance of paragraph 4, accepted orders shall be executed promptly and at the latest within 30 days, unless the consumer has agreed to a longer delivery period.
+If delivery is delayed, or if an order cannot be executed or only partially, the consumer will be notified within 30 days of placing the order.
+In such cases, the consumer may cancel the agreement without cost and without any right to compensation.

-In case of dissolution as per paragraph 3 of this article, the entrepreneur will refund the amount paid by the consumer as soon as possible but no later than 14 days after dissolution.
+5. In case of cancellation under paragraph 3, the entrepreneur shall refund the amount paid as soon as possible, but at the latest within 14 days.

-If delivery of an ordered product proves impossible, the entrepreneur will make an effort to provide a replacement item.
-It will be clearly and comprehensibly stated at the latest upon delivery that a replacement item is being delivered.
-The right of withdrawal cannot be excluded for replacement items.
-The costs of return shipment are borne by the entrepreneur.
+6. If delivery of an ordered product proves impossible, the entrepreneur will make every effort to supply a replacement item.
+This will be clearly communicated at delivery.
+Replacement items cannot exclude the right of withdrawal.
+Return shipping costs for such replacements are borne by the entrepreneur.

-The risk of damage and/or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a pre-designated representative, unless explicitly agreed otherwise.
+7. The risk of damage and/or loss of products rests with the entrepreneur until delivery to the consumer or a representative designated by them, unless otherwise expressly agreed.

-The consumer is responsible for providing correct address information when placing an order.
-If the given address is incorrect or incomplete, and the parcel is delivered to or returned from the wrong address, any additional shipping or handling costs will be borne by the consumer.
-This also applies to costs involved in retrieving the product from the incorrect address and resending it to the correct address.
+8. The consumer is responsible for providing correct address details when placing an order.
+If an incorrect or incomplete address results in delivery errors or returns, additional shipping or handling costs are borne by the consumer.
+This also applies to costs incurred retrieving and resending products to the correct address.

 Article 12 – Payment

-The consumer has a duty to report inaccuracies in provided or stated payment information to the entrepreneur without delay.
+2. The consumer must promptly report inaccuracies in provided or stated payment details to the entrepreneur.

-In case of non-payment by the consumer, and subject to legal restrictions, the entrepreneur has the right to charge the reasonable costs previously communicated to the consumer.
+3. In the event of non-payment, and subject to legal limitations, the entrepreneur is entitled to charge the consumer reasonable costs made known in advance.

 Article 13 – Complaints Procedure

-The entrepreneur has a well-publicized complaints procedure and handles complaints in accordance with this procedure.
+1. The entrepreneur maintains a sufficiently publicised complaints procedure and handles complaints in accordance with this procedure.

-Complaints about the execution of the agreement must be submitted fully and clearly described to the entrepreneur within 2 months after the consumer has discovered the defects.
+2. Complaints regarding the performance of the agreement must be submitted fully and clearly described to the entrepreneur within two months after the consumer has discovered the defects.

-Complaints submitted to the entrepreneur will be answered within a period of 14 days from the date of receipt.
-If a complaint requires a foreseeable longer processing time, the entrepreneur will respond within 14 days with a confirmation of receipt and an indication of when the consumer can expect a more detailed answer.
+3. Complaints submitted to the entrepreneur shall be answered within 14 days of receipt.
+If a complaint requires a longer processing time, the consumer will receive notice within 14 days, indicating when a more detailed response can be expected.

-If the complaint cannot be resolved in mutual consultation, a dispute arises that is subject to the dispute resolution procedure.
+4. If a complaint cannot be resolved by mutual agreement, it becomes a dispute subject to the dispute settlement procedure.

-It is also possible to submit complaints via the European ODR platform (http://ec.europa.eu/odr).
+6. It is also possible to submit complaints via the European ODR platform Link

-A complaint does not suspend the obligations of the entrepreneur, unless the entrepreneur indicates otherwise in writing.
+7. A complaint does not suspend the entrepreneur’s obligations unless stated otherwise in writing.

-If a complaint is found to be justified by the entrepreneur, the entrepreneur will, at their discretion, replace or repair the delivered products free of charge.
+8. If a complaint is found justified, the entrepreneur shall, at their discretion, replace or repair the delivered products free of charge.

 Article 14 – Disputes

-Agreements between the entrepreneur and the consumer to which these general terms and conditions apply are exclusively governed by Dutch law, even if the consumer resides abroad.
+1. Contracts between the entrepreneur and the consumer to which these terms apply are governed exclusively by Dutch law, even if the consumer resides abroad.

-The Vienna Convention on Contracts for the International Sale of Goods (CISG) does not apply.
+2. The Vienna Sales Convention (CISG) does not apply.

 Article 15 – Additional or Deviating Provisions